Daniel Skiba

-Daniel Mikołaj Skiba (born 5 December 2000) is a Polish professional footballer who plays as a striker.
+Daniel Mikołaj Skiba (born 5 December 2000) is a Polish professional footballer who plays as a striker for III liga club Słowianin Wolibórz.

 Early life

 Skiba was born in 2000 in Poland.
 He started playing football at the age of five.

 Career

 Skiba started his career with Polish side Polonia Łaziska Górne.
 In 2019, he signed for Slovak side FK Železiarne Podbrezová.
 In 2020, he was sent on loan to Slovak side FK Slavoj Trebišov.
 In 2021, he signed for Polish side Unia Kosztowy.
 In 2022, he signed for Polish side Polonia Łaziska Górne.
 After that, he signed for Slovenian side NK Aluminij.
 He was regarded as one of the club's most important players.
 In 2024, he signed for Polish side Chojniczanka Chojnice.
 He was released at the end of the 2023–24 season.

 In August 2024, he moved to III liga club Wiślanie Skawina, and made his debut on 10 August in a 2–1 away loss to Pogoń-Sokół Lubaczów.
 On 3 January 2025, Wiślanie and Skiba mutually agreed to part ways.

 On 14 March 2025, Skiba signed with second division club Kotwica Kołobrzeg.
 On 22 June 2025, all Kotwica players, including Skiba, were released from their contracts.